crazydog115/ng-remote-validate/readme.md

 - Drop in solution for Ajax validation of any text or password input

-- Works with Angulars built in validation and cab be accessed at `formName.inputName.$error.ngRemoteValidate`
+- Works with Angular's built in validation and cab be accessed at `formName.inputName.$error.ngRemoteValidate`

 - Throttles server requests (default 400ms) and can be set with `ng-remote-throttle="550"`

 - Allows HTTP method definition (default POST) with `ng-remote-method="GET"`

-- Send one or more other form values to include in validation with `ng-remote-reference="input_name"`
+- Send other form values to include in validation with `ng-remote-reference="input_name"`

 ##Getting started - Example##